 - Clicking on this icon will display your photo album

 - You can then view, delete or filter your screenshots

-There is a microSD card slot on the back of the switch console under the cradle.
+A microSD card slot is on the back of the switch console under the cradle.
 By default, the Switch will not display images or videos that aren’t screenshots of the Switch itself.